Vegetables for Breakfast-

 - You can also use a wide array of dried or fresh herbs.

 You are by no means limited to the combinations and suggestions above.
 When it’s the right time of year, I go to the Farmers Market and see what strikes my fancy.
 I like to eat this topped with a nice sunny side up egg.
 Roasted Vegetable Breakfast Hash is also great with some salsa verde or melted cheese on top.
+If you’re looking for a larger morning meal, this would be nice with my recipe for Four Ingredient Blueberry Overnight Oats.
 If you are looking to change up or add to your morning routine, I hope this recipe has been helpful.
 I’d love to hear any creative variations for this hash that you come up with.
 Happy Cooking!

 - 2 Cups Mushrooms, sliced